This page describes how to install and upgrade Allsky.

 git clone --depth=1 --recursive https://github.com/AllskyTeam/allsky.git

-The git clone command will take a couple minutes and should produce output similar to what's below.
+This may take a minute and should produce output similar to what's below.
 The new allsky directory is approximately 75 MB after download.

 Cloning into 'allsky'...